simplex-chat/simplex-chat/README.md

 The consumer ready system will have these parts implemented:

 1. Application level chat protocol.
-This will allow to separate physical server connection management from logical chat contacts, and to support all common chat functions.
-Currently in progress in [v4 branch](https://github.com/simplex-chat/simplex-chat/tree/v4).
+This will allow to separate physical server connection management from logical chat contacts, and to support all common chat functions. ([Done](https://github.com/simplex-chat/simplex-chat/pull/65)) <!-- TODO link to release -->
-2. Symmetric groups support in SMP agent protocol, as a foundation for chat groups.
+2. Symmetric groups support in SMP agent protocol, as a foundation for chat groups. ([Done as part of application protocol](#file-transfer-and-groups))
 3. SMP queue redundancy and rotation in SMP agent protocol.
 4. Message delivery confirmation in SMP agent protocol.
 5. Multi-agent/device data synchronization - to use chat on multiple devices.
-6. Synchronous streams support in SMP and SMP agent protocols, to support file transfer.
+6. Synchronous streams support in SMP and SMP agent protocols, to support file transfer. ([File transfer supported as part of application protocol](#file-transfer-and-groups))
 7. Desktop and mobile apps.
-8. Scripts for simple SMP server deployment to hosting providers: Linode ([done](https://github.com/simplex-chat/simplexmq#deploy-smp-server-on-linode)), Digital Ocean and Heroku.
+8. Scripts for simple SMP server deployment to hosting providers: Linode ([done](https://github.com/simplex-chat/simplexmq#deploy-smp-server-on-linode)), Digital Ocean ([done](https://github.com/simplex-chat/simplexmq#deploy-smp-server-on-digitalocean)) and Heroku.
 9. Public broadcast channels.
 10. Optional public contact/group addresses using DNS-based contact addresses (like email) to establish connections, but not using it to route messages - in this way you will keep all your contacts and groups even if you lose the control of the domain.